bedrocklinux/bedrocklinux-website/markdown/introduction.md

 ## {id="introduction"} Introduction

 Linux distributions take software available and, in some sense or another, prepare it for end-users.
-This typically means compiling and packaging it, however that is not always true; distros such as Gentoo prepare source code for easy and automated compilation by the end user.
-This is an extremely useful service; it would not be practical for everyone to compile and package all of their software directly from upstream all of the time.
+Some distros compile the software and provide binary packages; others distribute the code in a way which ensures it is easy to automate compilation.
+These services are extremely useful; it would not be practical for everyone to compile and package all of their software directly from upstream all of the time.

-However, the various groups doing this packaging do so with limited focus on having their packages directly inter-operate with those from other groups.
+However, the various groups doing this packaging work do so with limited focus on having their packages directly interoperate with those from other groups.
 End-users are forced to choose between the available sets of packages.
 Do I want something stable from a RHEL clone or Debian?
 Do I want something cutting-edge from Arch?
 Ubuntu is quite popular and has a lot of software